Sample collection guidelines

 For swabs, please mention the place and depth of collection, for urine collection the duration of collection and for fluids the type (synovial fluid, lumbar fluid) on the container.

-Samples for microbiological testing: refrigerator (2-8°C).
+Samples for microbiological analysis: store in the refrigerator (2-8°C).

 Permanent quality assurance